Book 1

 Virtual Nodes

-Non-uniform distribution - some servers may get the majority of the traffic, while others sit idle based on their position on the hash ring.
+Non-uniform distribution - some servers may get the majority of the traffic (hotspots), while others sit idle based on their position on the hash ring.

-If we’re probing clockwise, there might be a server that is closer but on the anti-clockwise direction of the hash, we place virtual redundant Virtual Nodes or Replicas to resolve this.
+If we’re probing clockwise, there might be a server that is closer but on the anti-clockwise direction of the hash, we place virtual redundant Virtual Nodes (aka Replicas) to resolve this.

-Virtual nodes route to an actual server on the ring.
+Virtual nodes route to an actual server on the ring, and they need not be adjacent servers of the virtual node.

 Key-Value Store

-Data Replication - Consistent Hashing (copy data onto the next three unique servers towards the clockwise direction)
+Data Replication - Consistent Hashing (copy data onto the next three unique servers towards the clockwise dir)

 Consistency - Quorum Concensus